 - Always report any suspicious activity to your security team and/or Zoom.

 Doing these things will allow you to utilize Zoom in a manner that is relatively risk-averse for you and your organization.

 There’s risk in using any platform.
-While Zoom has had some recent security concerns, they’ve handled them well, and they have features within the platform that doing a pretty good job limiting Zoom risk.
+While Zoom has had some recent security concerns, they’ve handled them well, and they have features within the platform that doing a pretty good job limiting Zoom security risk.

-Understanding the Zoom risk, vulnerabilities that exist within the platform, how they handle privacy, and the best practices for using the platform securely make this a program that most companies will be willing to accept the risk to use.
+Understanding the Zoom security risk, vulnerabilities that exist within the platform, how they handle privacy, and the best practices for using the platform securely make this a program that most companies will be willing to accept the risk to use.
 After all, businesses are in business to make money first and foremost, and we need to be able to adapt to the times in order to keep the doors open.

 As long as we use it right, Zoom (and programs like it) can certainly help us do that.